Cleary Coyne (Claremorris)

 In 2016 the branch decided to rename the branch in honour of Johnny Cleary and Mattie Coyne, two local musicians who were honoured each year through the Cleary Coyne Festival held each October.

-The branch will host Fleadh Mhaigh Eo 2016 and 2017 in Ballinrobe.
+The branch hosted Fleadh Mhaigh Eo in 2016 and 2017 in Ballinrobe.